 Snowflake Cocktail (Prosecco Snowball)

-I’ve given the classic Snowball cocktail a makeover fit for 2018.
+I’ve given the classic Snowball cocktail a modern makeover.
 Swap your lemonade for prosecco and treat yourself to a Snowflake cocktail!

 Meet the “Snowflake”